 - Ensure all windows, roof lights, habitation and exterior locker doors are closed firmly and locked. - (ii) Remove all soft furnishings which could be affected by damp conditions. - (iii) Clean the caravan inside and out as detailed in the previous section. - (iv) Drain the water system. - (v) For winter storage and to prevent frost damage all taps must be left in open position.
 For those caravans with lift up taps please ensure the taps are left in the central position. - (vi) All blinds and flyscreens should be left in the retracted position.
 Check all fixed ventilation apertures are not obstructed. - (vii) Ensure that the refrigerator/freezer compartment doors are left open during storage. - (viii) Check that the site you have chosen to store the caravan is open, fairly high and dry and if possible not exposed to gales etc. If this proves impossible it is recommended that the caravan chassis is anchored to the ground. - (ix) Jack up the caravan (use bottle or screw jack, do NOT use the corner steadies) so that the wheels are clear of the ground. - (x) Support the caravan axle with wooden blocks, axle stands or similar so that when the jacks are removed the wheels remain clear of the ground.
-Lower the corner steadies to 'just' site the caravan.
+Lower the corner steadies to level the caravan.
 Cover the tyres to prevent deterioration.
-Release the handbrake. - (xi) Security: Lowering the corner steadies and removing the wheels will reduce the risk of caravan theft.
+Release the handbrake. - (xi) Security: Lowering the corner steadies and removing the wheels will reduce the risk of caravan theft. - (xii) The hitch head should be checked to see that it is fully extended and that there is no load on the braking system.